Rationale

 - list and interpret critical clinical findings, including those based on

-- list and interpret critical investigations, including
+- list critical investigations and interpret their results as indicated, including

-- identifying opportunities to address socio-economic factors leading to obesity.
+- identifying opportunities to address socioeconomic factors leading to obesity.